 2. Train Your HR Team Thoroughly

-HR personnel must be trained on the updated Form I-9 procedures, especially those involving remote document verification.
+Train HR teams thoroughly on the updated Form I-9 procedures, with special emphasis on remote document verification processes.
 Without adequate training, errors are more likely to occur.

 3. Use E-Verify NextGen Tools